Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem: Scalable Algorithms and Performance Guarantees: Introduction

 \subsection{Summary of Contributions}

-The objective of this paper is to develop a new convex integer programming formulation for MESP \eqref{mesp} and based on this formulation, analyze efficient approximation algorithms, and develop their implementations.
+The objective of this paper is to develop a new convex integer program for MESP \eqref{mesp}, analyze approximation algorithms, and develop their efficient implementations.
 Below is a summary of our main contributions: \begin{enumerate}[(i)] \item Through the Lagrangian dual of MESP \eqref{mesp} and its primal characterization, we derive a convex integer program for MESP \eqref{mesp} and show that its continuous relaxation solution is near-optimal.
-In addition, we apply the efficient Frank-Wolfe algorithm to solving the continuous relaxation and derive its rate of convergence. \item The continuous relaxation of the proposed convex integer program motivates us an efficient sampling algorithm and develop its approximation bound for MESP \eqref{mesp}, which improves the best-known bound in literature.
+In addition, we apply the efficient Frank-Wolfe algorithm to solving the continuous relaxation and derive its rate of convergence. \item The continuous relaxation of the proposed convex integer program inspires us a sampling algorithm and develop its approximation bound for MESP \eqref{mesp}, which improves the best-known bound in literature.
 We then provide an efficient deterministic implementation of the proposed sampling algorithm with the same approximation bound. \item Using the weak duality between the proposed convex integer program and its Lagrangian dual, we investigate the widely-used local search algorithm and prove its first-known approximation bound for MESP \eqref{mesp}.
-The proof techniques further inspire us with an efficient implementation of the local search algorithm. \item Our numerical experiments demonstrate that these approximation algorithms can efficiently solve medium-sized and large-scale instances to near-optimality. \item Finally, we extend the analyses to the A-Optimal MESP (A-MESP), where its objective is to minimize the trace of the inverse of the selected principal submatrix.
-We propose a new convex integer program for A-MESP and study volume sampling and local search algorithms, and prove their approximation ratios. \end{enumerate}
+The proof techniques further motivate us to develop an efficient implementation of the local search algorithm. \item Our numerical experiments demonstrate that these approximation algorithms can efficiently solve medium-sized and large-scale instances to near-optimality. \item Finally, we extend the analyses to the A-Optimal MESP (A-MESP), where its objective is to minimize the trace of the inverse of the selected principal submatrix.
+We propose a new convex integer program for A-MESP, study volume sampling and local search algorithms, and prove their approximation ratios. \end{enumerate}